-Many people like the idea of creating a property portfolio to fund their retirement.
+Many people are quite fond of the idea of creating a property portfolio to fund their retirement.

-I found a Lender who was happy to release funds on completion to be assigned to a future buy to let purchase without insisting on a specific property, giving them the opportunity they were looking for.
+I found a lender who was happy to release the funds needed on completion, to be assigned to a future buy to let purchase without insisting on a specific property, giving them the opportunity they were looking for.

 The offset savings accounts do not attract interest but instead is offset against the mortgage balance.

 The £85,000 is on instant access and is available at any point in time when she needs it.

-Robin secured the property at a knock-down price of £55,000, but this amount needed to rise to a total of £70,000 to fund legal costs and a refurbishment program of works.
+Penelope secured the property at a knock-down price of £55,000, but this amount needed to rise to a total of £70,000 to fund legal costs and a refurbishment program of works.